TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 Privacy Policy

 This Privacy Policy ("Privacy Policy") is designed to help you understand how Wayfair LLC and its affiliated brands, including Wayfair.com, Joss &.
-Main, DwellStudio, AllModern and Wayfair Supply ( "Wayfair", "we" or "us" ) collects and processes the information that you share when you use this and any of our websites (together, the "Site") and our mobile application (the "App," and together with the Site, the "Service").
+Main, DwellStudio, AllModern, Birch Lane and Wayfair Supply ( "Wayfair", "we" or "us" ) collects and processes the information that you share when you use this and any of our websites (together, the "Site") and our mobile application (the "App," and together with the Site, the "Service").

 Before submitting information to the Service, please review this Privacy Policy carefully.
 By using or accessing the Service, you accept the practices described in this Privacy Policy.
 If you prefer that we not collect and process information about you, please do not provide it to us and do not access the Service.